Do you want to learn how to get the most out of your SX-70 camera? This article has some nice tips and tricks for you.

 Holding the camera

 When holding the camera make sure not to cover the electric eye or the lens.
-Also do not touch the bellow as that could block the mirror movement.
+Also do not touch the bellows (rubber sides) as that could block the mirror movement.

 SX-70 Film ISO